What Is a Counseling Psychologist and What Do They Do?

 Online Bachelor's Degree in Counseling Psychology

-All counseling psychologists hold at least a bachelor's degree.
+All counseling psychologists must hold at least a bachelor's degree.
 While most counseling psychologists major in psychology, many graduate schools do not require applicants to hold an undergraduate in psychology.
 Other common undergraduate majors for professionals in the field include education, social work, sociology, human services, and general liberal arts or humanities.
-Some students pursue online pre-counseling bachelor's degrees with specialties in marriage and family counseling, school counseling, or mental health counseling.
+Some students pursue online bachelor's degrees with specialties in marriage and family counseling, school counseling, or mental health counseling.

 Online Master's Degree in Counseling Psychology

+Most professional positions in counseling psychology require an advanced degree.
+Counseling psychologists also commonly possess education or social work degrees.
 Motivated distance learners can complete their coursework in an accelerated format, which allows them to finish their program quicker.
 Some programs also offer discounted tuition rates or other incentives to attract in-state students interested in completing their degree online.
-Some hybrid programs offer cost savings on things like childcare in addition to campus-based networking.
+Read on for a list of common coursework at the master's level.

 Online Ph.D. in Counseling Psychology